ICRE’s current projects span a range of topics

 Virginia’s Prenatal-to-Three Early Childhood Comprehensive Systems (ECCS)

-Virginia’s ECCS P-3 project is led by Virginia’s Department of Health and is a collaboration between VCU’s Partnership for People with Disabilities and the Children’s Hospital of Richmond. funded through the Health Resources and Services Administration.
-The five-year project aims to build strong systems of care for the prenatal to three (P-3) population by: building on existing systems that support families and their young children’s socio-emotional development as well as their physical and mental health.
-The mixed methods evaluation, led by Paula Ogston-Nobile, has the following goals: 1) Identify strategies for effectively building family leadership qualities/behaviors and engaging family leaders in the ECCS initiative; 2) Identify strategies for improving communication and collaboration among P-3 system organizations/agencies who are engaged in the ECCS initiative; 3) Identify strategies for enhancing the coordination of service delivery for those served by P-3 system organizations/agencies who are engaged in the ECCS initiative.
+Virginia’s ECCS P-3 project is led by Virginia’s Department of Health and is a collaboration between VCU’s Partnership for People with Disabilities and the Children’s Hospital of Richmond, funded through the Health Resources and Services Administration.
+The five-year project aims to build strong systems of care for the prenatal to three (P-3) population by building on existing systems that support families and their young children’s socio-emotional development as well as their physical and mental health.
+The mixed methods evaluation, led by Paula Ogston-Nobile, has the following goals: 1) Identify strategies for effectively building family leadership qualities/behaviors and engaging family leaders in the ECCS initiative; 2) Identify strategies for improving communication and collaboration among P-3 system organizations/agencies who are engaged in the ECCS initiative; 3) Identify strategies for enhancing the coordination of service delivery for those served by P-3 system organizations/agencies engaged in the ECCS initiative.
 The evaluation has resulted in an asset and gap analysis of Virginia’s prenatal-to-three system.

 Buck, D., Geldmaker, B., Grey, F., Nelson, B., Ogston-Nobile, P., Yarbrough, D. (2022).
-Virginia's prenatal-to-three early childhood comprehensive systems: System asset and gap analysis.
+Virginia's prenatal-to-three early childhood comprehensive systems: System asset and gap analysis

 Henrico County Public Schools Annual Stakeholder Survey

-Henrico County Public Schools is one of the foundational members of the Metropolitan Educational Research Consortium (MERC).
-Led by David Naff, the ICRE partners with the Department of Assessment, Research, and Evaluation in HCPS to conduct an annual survey of their students, staff, and families.
-Aligned with the HCPS strategic plan, this project offers evidence of how the division is progressing on its cornerstones by focusing on input from their key stakeholder groups.
-In addition to a static report, the ICRE produces a series of online dashboards for school division personnel and school administrators to interact with their data and use it to inform decision making and goal setting for the upcoming school year.
+Henrico County Public School Logo - The right to achieve, the support to succeedHenrico County Public Schools is one of the foundational members of the Metropolitan Educational Research Consortium (MERC).
+Led by David Naff, ICRE has partnered since 2018 with the Department of Assessment, Research, and Evaluation in HCPS to conduct an annual survey of students, staff, and families.
+Aligned with the HCPS strategic plan, this project offers evidence of how the division is progressing on its cornerstones by focusing on input from their key engaged groups.
+In addition to a static report, ICRE produces a series of online dashboards for school division personnel and school administrators to interact with their data and use it to inform decision making and goal setting for the upcoming school year.

 Project PEACE

-Project PEACE is a five-year grant awarded to the Partnership for People with Disabilities at VCU.
+Partnership for People with Disabilities logo - Linking People, Changing LivesProject PEACE is a five-year grant awarded to the Partnership for People with Disabilities at VCU.
 The project is funded by the Administration for Community Living in the U.S. Department of Health and Human Services.
 Project PEACE aims to improve collaboration between local systems to provide a smooth and efficient experience for youth with intellectual and developmental disabilities as they transition from school to work in the community.
 Paula Ogston-Nobile is the project’s evaluator.
+The mixed-method evaluation uses surveys, focus groups, and interviews to document implementation, assess outcomes, and engage diverse perspectives – including youth, families, educators, businesses, and service providers – in shaping and refining a locally driven employment transition plan.

 Teen Summit RVA

-The Teen Summit RVA is supported through a regional partnership between Chesterfield County, Henrico County, and the city of Richmond to provide an annual event promoting the voices of students in their school divisions.
+Our Voices Teen Summit LogoThe Teen Summit RVA is supported through a regional partnership between Chesterfield County, Henrico County, and the city of Richmond to provide an annual event promoting the voices of students in their school divisions.
 The event is structured around a series of experiences focused on subjects like mental health, social media use, school safety, advocacy, and more.
-Led by David Naff, the ICRE conducts the annual evaluation of the Summit, including surveys of participating students.
+Led by David Naff, ICRE conducts the annual evaluation of the Summit, including surveys of participating students.